News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Storing the LICENSE in Secret managers

 You can store your LICENSE in any secret manager of your choice if you want to.
 However, ensure the line breaks are respected when retrieving them again.
+You must dump the contents of the secret in a LICENSE file somewhere in the container.

 AWS Secrets Manager